syncfusion-content/gantt-sdk-docs/gantt-sdk/vue/gantt-chart/rows.md

 domainurl: https://help.syncfusion.com/gantt-sdk
 ---

-# Row Interactions and Customization in Vue Gantt Chart
+# Row Structure and Interactions in Vue Gantt Chart

 Row represents a task information from the data source, and it is possible to perform the following actions in Gantt rows.